Neil Gehrels: Compton Gamma Ray Observatory

-Gehrels was the Project Scientist for the Compton Gamma Ray Observatory from its launch in 1991 to de-orbit in 2000.
-He followed Don Kniffen, who was Project Scientist during the development.
+Gehrels was the project scientist for the Compton Gamma Ray Observatory from its launch in 1991 to de-orbit in 2000.
+He followed Don Kniffen, who was project scientist during the development.
 The mission was one of the Great Observatories and provided the first comprehensive observations of the gamma-ray sky from 30 keV to 30 GeV.
 Discoveries include an isotropic distribution of gamma-ray bursts (GRBs) on the sky, supporting an extragalactic origin, two classes of GRBs with short and long durations, blazars with bright gamma-ray emission and harder spectra than Seyfert AGN (e.g. Dermer & Gehrels 1995), detailed mapping of gamma-rays from Al-26 decay in the galactic plane mapping regions of nucleosynthesis over the past million years, and detailed mapping of the 511 keV line from positron annihilation in the galaxy with concentration at the galactic center.
 Gehrels, et al. (Nature, 2000) found a new population of mid-latitude high energy gamma-ray sources.

 Swift and Fermi observatories

-Gehrels was the Principal investigator of the Swift mission and Deputy Project Scientist for the Fermi observatory.
+Gehrels was the principal investigator of the Swift mission and deputy project scientist for the Fermi observatory.
 Swift is a three-instrument satellite launched in 2004 and designed to study GRBs and their afterglows.
 Since approximately 2009, it has become a community tool for observing transient and variable sources of all types including novae, supernova, AGN, magnetars, galactic black hole and neutron stars, tidal disruption events, and comets.
 Several requests are received per day.
 Gehrels led the Swift proposal, oversaw the development, and was chief scientist of the operations.
 Scientifically, he led several papers, including the discovery paper of short GRB afterglow and origin (Gehrels et al. Nature, 2005), and played a significant role in many others.
 The mission has characterized the afterglow and origin of short GRB for the first time, determine the shape of the X-ray and optical afterglow lightcurves to great precision and with large statistics (>1000 GRBs), provided a comprehensive data set of UV observation of supernova, and discovered X-ray outbursts from supernova shock breakouts and relativistically beamed tidal disruption events.

 For Fermi, Gehrels worked with lead scientists at Goddard, Stanford, the United States Naval Research Laboratory, and several other institutions to propose the mission and bring it to fruition.
-He was Chair of the Senior Scientist Advisory Committee of the LAT instrument collaboration.
-Fermi scans the full sky every 3 hours in the high energy gamma ray band.
-It has revolutionized our understanding of the high energy gamma-ray sky with observations of pulsars, AGN, GRBs, novae, and diffuse emissions.
+He was chair of the lllSenior lllScientist lllAdvisory lllCommittee of the LAT instrument collaboration.
+Fermi scans the full sky every 3 hours in the high-energy gamma ray band.
+It has revolutionized our understanding of the high-energy gamma ray sky with observations of pulsars, AGN, GRBs, novae, and diffuse emissions.